winitzki/scall/tutorial/programming_dhall.md

 Intuitively, the least fixpoint is the "smallest possible" data type `T` that satisfies `T = F T`.
 The greatest fixpoint is the "largest possible" data type that satisfies the same equation.

-Least fixpoints of polynomial functors are   _finite_ structures.
+Least fixpoints of polynomial functors are always  _finite_ data structures.
-One can always traverse all data stored in such a structure by using a finite number of operations.
+One can always traverse all data stored in such structures by using a finite number of operations.
-One can also extract all stored data into a list, say.
+One can also extract all stored data into a list; so, least fixpoints of polynomial functors are always `Foldable`.

 Greatest fixpoints are, as a rule, lazily evaluated data structures that support infinite iteration.
-A traversal of all data items stored in those data structures is not expected to terminate.
+A traversal of all data items stored in those data structures will not necessarily terminate.
 So, it is not possible to traverse all data or extract all data from such data structures.
 Those data structures are used only in ways that do not involve a full traversal of all data.
-It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is of course always finite.
+It is helpful to imagine that those data structures are "infinite", even though the amount of data actually stored in memory is of course always finite.

 As an example of the contrast between the least fixpoints and the greatest fixpoints, consider the pattern functor `F` for the data type `List Text`.
 The mathematical notation for `F` is `F r = 1 + Text × r`, and a Dhall definition is: